revaturelabs/interviewquestions/Python/Python- Module/Module- Math , JSON,regex.md

 <details><summary><b>Show Answer</b></summary>

-> If we want to use the module with a different name, we can use from import_as statement.
+> If we want to use the module with a different name, we can use import_as statement.
 It is possible to import a particular method and use that method with a different name.
-After, we can use that name in the entire program.
+Then, we can use that name in the entire program.

 **Syntax**: